 Ever have a long work day and find yourself texting your partner, friends, family to chat at the end of it?
 Have you ever been the victim of someone being upset with you if you didn’t respond to them fast enough?

-I love using these simple examples because they can both represent examples of intention and self awareness.
-Many of us operate in autopilot, completely unaware of what our intentions are behind our actions.
-Our lack of awareness, depending how “severe” they are, is often something we can get by doing until we can’t.
+I love using a simple example like this because it can represent examples of both intention and self awareness.
+Many of us operate on autopilot, completely unaware of what our intentions are behind our actions.
+Our lack of awareness, depending how “extreme” it is, is often something we can get by doing until we can’t.
 Until someone calls us out on it, or until we hurt somebody, or until we keep having the same fights with our partners with no resolution in sight, or until something makes us “wake up” to ourselves.

 In the case of the first question above, when you texted your friends after the long day, did you ever think about why you did it?
 Was it because you had a horrible day and needed someone to support you in a vent session?
 Was it because you had a great day and you wanted someone to celebrate with you?
 Was it because you just wanted to check in and see if they were okay?

 The reasons sampled here are neither good nor bad, as that isn’t the point.
-The point is many times we don’t always consciously know why we’re messaging someone after a long day, making it risky if he or she don’t respond in the way we’re needing in that moment.
-And if we don’t know what we’re needing then we don’t actually know how to solve the disconnect, leaving us dissatisfied, angry, hurt, etc.
+The point is many times we don’t always consciously know why we’re messaging someone after a long day, making it risky if he or she doesn’t respond in the way we’re needing in that moment.
+And if we don’t know why we’re messaging, then we don’t know how to communicate what we’re actually needing.
+And when someone doesn’t meet those unknown needs, then we won’t how to resolve that disconnection we had that left us dissatisfied, angry, hurt, etc.

 This is why intention is so important.
-Learning what our intentions are in anything we do is a skill and takes time to learn if we are new to it.
+Learning what our intentions are in anything we do is a skill of introspection, and it takes time to learn if we are new to it.
+It’s entirely doable though.

 I typically recommend people start building this skill by being more aware of their actions.
 This can be in the form of writing or breaking down specific interactions that went well or didn’t go well in each day.
 In one column, write down what the interaction was about or what the goal was, if the outcome was indeed what you’d hoped for, what things were said by you in the interaction, etc.